biobankinguk/biobankinguk/README.md

 ## Directory structure:

 - `.azure/pipelines/` - Azure Pipelines configurations for conditionally building the different applications and libraries in the repo
-- `elastic-search` - Configurational scripts to setup the required elastic search instance
+- `elastic-search/` - Configurational scripts to setup the required elastic search instance
-- `sample-seed-data` - Reference data for the Directory
+- `sample-seed-data/` - Reference data for the Directory
-- `scripts` - Various scripts for Directory management
+- `scripts/` - Various scripts for Directory management
-- `sql` - Various SQL scripts used to add/repair database records
+- `sql/` - Various SQL scripts used to add/repair database records
 - `src/` - Projects Source Code

 | Folder | Description | `README` |